 Thanks to an annual report on online learning in Michigan, statistics are available on the use and performance of K-12 students in online environments.
-Based on data from the 2016-17 school year presented in the Michigan’s K-12 Virtual Learning Effectiveness Report 2016-17 (Freidhoff, 2018), we know that:
+Based on data presented in the Michigan’s K-12 Virtual Learning Effectiveness Report (Freidhoff, 2020), we know that:

 - Schools are disproportionately enrolling students in poverty into online courses.
 On average, schools tend also to be enrolling students who are struggling academically in their face-to-face courses or for a subject in which a student has failed rather than for advanced coursework or for a subject in which the student is proficient.

-- The overall pass rate for virtual courses was 55%; however, almost half of the virtual learners — more than 49,000 students — passed every virtual course they took.
+- The overall pass rate for virtual courses was 55%, the same as the prior two years.
+However, almost half of the virtual learners passed every virtual course they took.
 The pass rate is low because of cases where students are being provided with large numbers of virtual courses without passing any of them.
 Restricting the number of virtual courses a student can take to one or two at a time until the student demonstrates successful completion might dramatically improve the statewide pass rate.

 - Some districts are clearly more effective in using virtual learning than others.
-Twenty-seven percent of districts had virtual pass rates of 90% to 100%.
+Twenty-six percent of districts had virtual pass rates of 90% to 100%.

 Research also suggests that Michigan adults are not very informed about Michigan’s online learning laws.
-A survey with 800 Michigan adults conducted by Public Sector Consultants (2017) in the fall of 2017 found that only 26% of those surveyed were aware of Michigan’s online learning graduation requirement and 30% were aware that middle school and high school students were allowed to take up to two online courses per academic term.
-Despite the lack of awareness, these same adults tended to hold a favorable view of online learning including 83% indicating that it was very important (38%) or somewhat important (45%) for students in middle school and high school to have the option of enrolling in an online class at their local district.
-Seventy-four percent of respondents strongly agreed (25%) or somewhat agreed (49%) that their local school district should offer more online courses for middle and high school students.
+A survey with 600 Michigan adults conducted by Public Sector Consultants (2019) in February of 2019 found that only 23% of those surveyed were aware of Michigan’s online learning graduation requirement and 33% were aware that middle school and high school students were allowed to take up to two online courses per academic term.
+Despite the lack of awareness, these same adults tended to hold a favorable view of online learning including 77% indicating that it was very important (38%) or somewhat important (39%) for students in middle school and high school to have the option of enrolling in an online class at their local district.

 Implementation Issues & Best Practices for Stakeholders

 The Michigan Department of Education (MDE) and Michigan legislation establishes the primary foundational requirements for compliance and implementation of online programs.
-These have been summarized in other sections of this guide and are spelled out in Implementation Guidelines: Section 21f of the State School Aid Act (Michigan Virtual University, 2016b) and in various documents available within Annotated Resources link that can be found in the Appendix of this report.
+These have been summarized in other sections of this guide and are spelled out in Implementation Guidelines: Section 21f of the State School Aid Act (Michigan Virtual University, 2016b) and in various documents available at the end of this report.
 The following sections include both stipulations from the legislation and numerous best practices to assist schools or districts with their planning and implementation.